Family Income Benefit Insurance Guide 2023

-The more levels of cover you add to this though, the higher the cost will become.
-Sometimes to the point that when you finally reach an agreed level of cover that you need in place, the premiums can work out more expensive than if you were to opt for level-term cover, with the same added extras.
+The more levels of cover you add to this, though, the higher the cost will become, sometimes to the point that when you finally reach an agreed level of cover that you need in place, the premiums can work out more expensive than if you were to opt for level-term cover, with the same added extras.

 Another option you’ll have available is a Waiver of Premium.
-With that added on, you insure your monthly premiums, so you would know those would continue to be paid by the insurer for the remainder of the policy if you were to be diagnosed with a critical illness, or a long-term illness making you unable to work.
+With that added on, you insure your monthly premiums, so you would know those would continue to be paid by the insurer for the remainder of the policy if you were to be diagnosed with a critical illness or a long-term illness, making you unable to work.

-Joint policies for dual income households
+Joint policies for dual-income households

-The survivor will receive the amount of benefits that’s left to run on the cover, however, it should be remembered that the premiums will only cover the income you agreed to at the time you took the policy out.
+The survivor will receive the amount of benefits that are left to run on the cover.
+However, it should be remembered that the premiums will only cover the income you agreed to when you took the policy out.

-All your existing financial obligations would still need to be maintained using the income that’s provided from the policy.
+All your existing financial obligations would still need to be maintained using the income from the policy.
 As they can be arranged on terms as long as 20+ years, always consider the cost of inflation.

 - 2) Choose a policy that pays out more each year.
-Both would bump up your premiums, but by how much is what you would need to find out at the quotation stages before applying.
+Both would bump up your premiums, but how much is what you would need to find out at the quotation stages before applying.

-The basic level of cover will provide beneficiaries with an income upon the death of the policy holder.
-That’s only going to be until the policy expires, then the payments will cease.
+The basic level of cover will provide beneficiaries with an income upon the policyholder’s death.
+That’s only going to be until the policy expires.
+Then, the payments will cease.